MadModsBattletech/BourbonVanillaEnhanced/README.md

 * Jumping combined with backstabbing is lacking risk.
 	* Introduced a ToHit-Penalty and stability damage for jumping.
 At least it comes with a downside now.
 * Elite pilots (10/10/10/10) make the gameplay shallow
-	* It's nearly impossible to reach level 10 in all skills now, your decisions for where to put points are more important now.
+	* It's nearly impossible to reach level 10 in all skills, your decisions for where to put points are more important now.
 	* Individual performance of pilots is taken into consideration when XP are gained
 * Company morale changes are mostly meaningless as are the corresponding Argo Upgrades.
 You'll quickly end up at 45-50 anyhow.
-	* There's a reset to (25 + Upgrade boni) at each quarter now (35max)
+	* There's a reset to (25 + Upgrades) at each quarter now (35max)
 	* Events will increase or decrease your company morale for a limited time (but with much greater impact)
 * You can overrun low skull missions with Assaults and no risk if you want to
 	* Exceeding a certain tonnage limit is really expensive now and fosters a finances vs. risk decision